matkoch/matkoch.github.io/_posts/2020-06-05-reusable-build-components-with-interface-default-implementations.md

 ## Writing Build Components

-Utilizing different [strategies for build sharing](https://www.nuke.build/docs/sharing-builds/fundamentals.html) can greatly **reduce the maintenance effort** for our build infrastructure when different projects/repositories need to be build the same way.
+Utilizing different [strategies for build sharing](https://www.nuke.build/docs/sharing-builds/fundamentals.html) can greatly **reduce the maintenance effort** for our build infrastructure when different projects/repositories are **building the same way**.
 So they can help developers working in teams, but could also be used in the OSS community.
-With interface default implementations, we're extending the already existing strategy of **sharing infrastructure via NuGet packages**.
+With interface default implementations, we're extending the already existing strategy of **using NuGet packages to share common build logic**.
 But how exactly will this look like?
 Let's dive right into writing some build components:

 {% highlight csharp linenos %}
 interface IHasSolution